gizatt/gelsight_driver/README.md

-## Deriving GroundTruth ##
+## Deriving Ground Truth ##

-1. The system offers a utility for generating a ground-truth lookup table from images of spheres imprinted at various locations around the surface of the GelSight sensor.
+1. Use `groundtruth_gen` utility to automatically generate a ground-truth look-up table from reference footage of ball bearings on the gelsight surface.
 To run this utility, make sure you first record the footage you will be using, eg. by running

-    ./build/gelsight_depth_driver
+        ./build/gelsight_depth_driver [ARGS]

-with the appropriate flags so that it saves all images.
+  with the appropriate argumentss so that it records all footage to some output folder.

-2. Next, place these images in a folder `./spherereference/` such that they can all be accessed as `"spherereference/img_%07d.jpg"` (NOTE: This will change).

-3. Next, run the groundtruth generator.
-At first, you won't have a reference image to which to align the matched spheres; thus, simply run the groundtruth gen with no arguments:
+2. Next, run the groundtruth generator on these image:

+        ./build/groundtruth_gen [path_to_imgs]

+  for example, if the images were in the `output` folder and were  named `img_0000000.jpg` - `img_0000314.jpg` then one could run:

-    ./build/groundtruth_gen
+        ./build/groundtruth_gen output/img_%07d.jpg

   This will create the folder `./groundtruth/` with the following structure:

-  * groundtruth/
+  * `groundtruth/`
-    * spherealigned/
+    * `spherealigned/`
-    * sphereextracted/
+    * `sphereextracted/`
-    * sphererefptimgs/
+    * `sphererefptimgs/`
-    * sphere_standard.jpg
+    * `sphere_standard.jpg`
-    * circle_index.csv
+    * `circle_index.csv`

-This contains the ground truth information necessary to use a lookup-table-based approach to invert the depth map.
-If the images in `spherealigned/` look off-center, you can pick a new reference image by looking in `sphereextracted/` for a more-centered candidate.
+  This contains the ground truth information necessary to use a look-up table  to invert the depth map (for reference, the final derived sphere images are in `sphererefptimgs/`).

-Copy this image to the top level directory:
+4. If the images in `spherealigned/` look off-center, you can pick a new reference image by looking in `sphereextracted/` for a more-centered or more-clear candidate.
+Copy the desired image to the top level directory:

-    cp ./groundtruth/sphereextracted/img_0000XXX.jpg ./
+        cp ./groundtruth/sphereextracted/img_0000XXX.jpg ./my_reference_img.jpg

-Then, run `groundtruth_gen` again with this image as the "reference image":
+  Then, run `groundtruth_gen` again with this image as the "reference image", eg.:

-    ./build/groundtruth_gen -r ./img_0000XXX.jpg
+        ./build/groundtruth_gen output/img_%07d.jpg -r ./my_reference_img.jpg

-This will produced more-centered images.
+  This will produced final images that are more centered.